What is Obstructive Sleep Apnea?

 OSA is a serious medical condition, and extremely detrimental to health.

 Common treatments include:

-You and your sleep physician will explore various management options.
+You and your sleep physician will explore various management options that coincide with your values and preferences.
 You may decide to do a CPAP trial.

 If you cannot or will not wear CPAP, the viable option is a custom made oral appliance.
 Your sleep physician will then write a prescription